Visualization of Labeled Mixed-featured Datasets: Methodology

 \begin{rem} We compare MRP with orthogonal linear discriminant analysis (OLDA)~\citep{ye05} and uncorrelated linear discriminant analysis (ULDA)~\citep{jinetal01}.
 OLDA also produces orthogonal discriminant vectors that project data onto a lower-dimensional subspace, however the projection vectors satisfy $\bv_i'\bv_j = 0,\, i \neq j$.
 This does not necessarily mean uncorrelated projections of the data since $\bv_j'\bSigma\bv_i$ is not necessarily zero.
 In our visualization, $v_i'\Sigma v_j =0,\, i \neq j$ is desired and MRP satisfies this by producing uncorrelated projection directions.
 On the other hand, ULDA uses the same set of uncorrelated projection directions as MRP.
 However, MRP uses the normalized vectors (columns of projection matrix) with unit length, while the column vectors of the ULDA projection matrix are not normalized.
 Specifically, both ULDA and MRP have $v_i' \Sigma v_j = 0,\, i \neq j$, but in ULDA, $v_i' \Sigma v_i = 1$, while in MRP, $v_i'v_i = 1$.
 So the ULDA is actually MRP with a scaling step after the projection, such that each coordinate's variance is 1.
-In that sense, MRP can display a better visualization as the variance of for each projection direction is preserved. \end{rem}
+In that sense, MRP can display a better visualization as the variance of for each projection direction is preserved. \end{rem} Algorithm~\ref{alg1} summarizes the use of GDT and MRP for mixed-features datasets.